py-why/causal-learn/docs/source/search_methods_index/Hidden causal representation learning/rlcd.rst

 RLCD [1]_ learns causal structures with causally-related hidden variables from rank constraints in partially observed linear causal models.

-This implementation includes the structure learning part of RLCD from ``scm-identify``.
-It provides the main RLCD search routine and the rank-test helper used for sample data.

 Usage
 -----------------------------------------------------------